fdu-csci3444/exp17c_springBoot_h2_jdbcTemplate_JPA_REST_swagger_jUnit5_lombok/README.md

   - add a "Docket" Spring Bean via @Bean either in main spring class (Exp17cSpringBootH2JdbcTemplateJpaRestJUnit5LombokApplication) or a config class (see exp17c.config.SwaggerConfig)
 - add API details as annotations to APIs code
-  - add REST end point details using @ApiOperation, @ApiParam into code (see exp17c.rest.StaffRestController)
+  - add REST end point details using @ApiOperation, @ApiParam into code (see echoMessage REST api end point of exp17c.rest.EmployeeRestController, exp17c.rest.StaffRestController)
   - add model details of model classes used by REST end points using @ApiModel, @ApiModelProperty (see exp17c.jpa.model.Staff)